oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-easily-get-classes-from-a-json-response/rule.md

 ---

- ​​When integrating with external Web APIs which return a JSON response, there is a quick and easy way to generate classes to handle that response.
+When integrating with external Web APIs which return a JSON response, there is a quick and easy way to generate classes to handle that response.

 Execute the request, and copy the text of the JSON response.